What's Dog Dominance Theory?

 Dominating isn't on Rover's Agenda

 The truth is, dogs are opportunists.
 They behave in ways that brings something rewarding to them or removes them from an unpleasant situation.
-You'll see dogs who pull because they get to smell lamp posts, dogs who lunge because it sends the mail man away, dogs who bark because they get the attention they crave after being alone all day, dogs who growl because that pestering child moves away and the dog gets relief, dogs who jump and lick you because they get closer to you to say hello and you give them attention--even if negative, which is better than nothing at times.
+You'll see dogs who pull because they get to smell lamp posts, dogs who lunge because it sends the mail man away, dogs who bark because they get the attention they crave after being alone all day, dogs who growl because growling moves that pestering child away and the dog gets relief, dogs who jump and lick you because they get closer to you to say hello and you give them attention--even if negative, which is better than nothing at times.

 Dogs Don't Need Harsh Training

-Dominance theory gave life to harsh training methods involving alpha rolls, collar grabs and leash jerks.
+Dominance theory gave life to harsh and denagerous training methods involving alpha rolls, collar grabs and leash jerks.
 It also involved harsh training tools such as choke collars, prong collars and shock collars.
 Still as of today, you may still hear people say that 'you must pin your dog to the ground to show him who's boss" or that a "prong collar mimics the correction a wolf mom gives to her pups."
 These outdated tools and methods unfortunately are still popular.

 Animal behaviorist and chief animal trainer at Chicago's Shedd Aquarium Ken Ramirez in the article "The Dog Whisper should just shut up- the misguided expert of the year", claims that dog owners need to learn how to better observe and understand dog behavior so they can reward wanted behaviors while ignoring or distracting them from unwanted behaviors.
 That's reinforcement versus enforcement.
 The truth is 'the cause of most behavioral problems in dogs is miscommunication and not dominance issues," explains respected Patricia McConnell, Ph.D., associate professor of zoology at the University of Wisconsin.